brian-team/brian2/docs_sphinx/user/running.rst

 `BrianObject.invalidates_magic_network` set to ``False``) are ignored, e.g. creating new monitors is always possible.

+You can also refer :ref:`Scheduling <Scheduling>` for more details about scheduling your simulations.

 Changing the simulation time step
 ---------------------------------
 You can change the simulation time step after objects have been created or even after a simulation has been run::